 Once just farmed for olive oil or used as a base for fishing, over the last 50 years the Greek islands have developed into Europe’s best beach holiday destination, with a huge variety of natural tourist attractions from the soft bleached sands, and pine forests of Skiathos to the staggering volcanic views and red beaches of Santorini, the stylish party scenes in the hora (old town) and pebbly gathering places of Mykonos, the ancient cultures, sites, hikes and hot beige sands of Crete or Rhodes, the hiking routes and dunes of Naxos and the young and wild clubbing scenes of Ios where the beaches morph into recovery wards the morning after.

 Greece offers massive variety at a reasonable price.
-We haven’t visited all the Greece islands but with our current knowledge we’d choose Skiathos for Brits who want good value beach holidays on soft sand and who don’t have pollen allergies, Mykonos for stylish, sun-seekers and Santorini for its out-and-out bizarre looks and staggering views, but you’d have to tolerate well-cooked black sand beaches.
+We haven’t visited all the Greece islands but with our current knowledge we’d choose Skiathos for Brits who want good value beach holidays on soft sand and who don’t have pollen allergies, Mykonos for stylish sun-seekers and Santorini for its out-and-out bizarre configuration, staggering views and Atlantis connection, but you’d have to tolerate well-cooked black sand beaches.